-From the community of Hope travel westbound on Flood Hope Road, then turn left (south) onto the Silver Skagit Road that leads to get to the park.
+From the community of Hope, travel westbound on Flood Hope Road, then turn left (south) onto the Silver Skagit Road to get to the park.

 Coming from the west on BC-1 E/Trans-Canada Hwy.
 Take exit 168 toward Flood Hope Road, turn right onto Flood Hope Road, then right onto the Silver Skagit Road to get to the park.

 Silver Skagit Road provides access to the park.
 It is 37 km from Highway #1 to the entrance portal and a further 23 km to Ross Lake Reservoir and the Canada-USA border.
 Silver Skagit Road is a well maintained, loose surface road that provides access to several active logging areas before the park entrance.
 Motorists are advised to drive with extreme caution and to use headlights at all times.
 Watch for wildlife and be aware of logging trucks and other industrial equipment.
 Extra caution should be taken after rain when road surfaces can become muddy and slippery.
 ATVs and uninsured vehicles are not permitted on Silver Skagit Road.

 Note: There are no commercial facilities in the Skagit Valley.
 No food, lodging, gas or any other goods or services are available.
 Visitors should be equipped with supplies and fuel before leaving Hope or Silver Creek for Skagit Valley Provincial Park.
 There is no cell phone service after the first few kilometers of the Silver Skagit Road.

 Geomatic’s website to purchase